Irish Canyons – Hanksville Canyoneeringfrom

 Upon booking, we’ll choose a canyon that best fits your groups abilities and meets your goals.

 Vacation Style Holiday Type

-Activity Level Easy, Moderate or Difficult - Customized for your group!
+Activity Level Easy to Difficult - Customized for your group!

 - Duration: 5-7 hours (canyon time)